blessanm86/SenchaTouchKnob/README.md

    {Number} arcOffset This spectifies the offset in whoch the arc should begin.
    Default value is 0.
    The value must be 0 > x < 360.
- + __parentSelector__

-   {String} parentSelector If your image is part of a container that is animated onto the screen, specify a selector for the parent container that has animation applied to it.
-   You can ignore this if the image is brought in without any animation.
-   Default value is null.

 ###Events
 1. __turn__